VerifiedarXiv:2305.1829024 min

 rejected_rewards = beta * (policy_rejected_logps - reference_rejected_logps).detach()

-Walk one example through it with β=0.1\beta = 0.1.
+One example runs through it with β=0.1\beta = 0.1.
 Suppose the reference assigns summed log-probs logπref(yw)=34\log\pi_{\text{ref}}(y_w) = -34 and logπref(yl)=31\log\pi_{\text{ref}}(y_l) = -31 (the reference slightly prefers the loser, which is why we are correcting it).
-After some training the policy has moved to logπθ(yw)=30\log\pi_\theta(y_w) = -30 and logπθ(yl)=35\log\pi_\theta(y_l) = -35.
-Then the policy log-ratio is 30(35)=5-30 - (-35) = 5, the reference log-ratio is 34(31)=3-34 - (-31) = -3, and logits=5(3)=8\text{logits} = 5 - (-3) = 8.
+After some training the policy has moved to logπθ(yw)=30\log\pi_\theta(y_w) = -30 and logπθ(yl)=35\log\pi_\theta(y_l) = -35, so its log-ratio (the preference margin) is 30(35)=5-30 - (-35) = 5; the reference model gives 34-34 and 31-31, a log-ratio of 34(31)=3-34 - (-31) = -3; the logit is the difference, logits=5(3)=8\text{logits} = 5 - (-3) = 8.
 With β=0.1\beta = 0.1 that is βlogits=0.8\beta \cdot \text{logits} = 0.8, so the loss is logσ(0.8)0.37-\log\sigma(0.8) \approx 0.37.
 The implicit rewards are r^w=0.1(30(34))=0.4\hat{r}_w = 0.1(-30-(-34)) = 0.4 and r^l=0.1(35(31))=0.4\hat{r}_l = 0.1(-35-(-31)) = -0.4, so the policy now scores the winner above the loser by a margin of 0.80.8.
 The gradient weight on this example, σ(r^lr^w)=σ(0.8)0.31\sigma(\hat{r}_l - \hat{r}_w) = \sigma(-0.8) \approx 0.31, is already shrinking: the model mostly has this pair right and will spend less on it next time.

 Two practical notes the code pins down.
 First, where does πref\pi_{\text{ref}} come from?
 It is the SFT checkpoint, kept frozen.
 If you do not have an SFT model for your data, the paper's fallback is to make one by fine-tuning the base model on the preferred responses alone, πref=argmaxπE[logπ(ywx)]\pi_{\text{ref}} = \arg\max_\pi \mathbb{E}[\log\pi(y_w\mid x)], so the reference is at least on-distribution.
 Second, β\beta: the released config has no default and the example commands use β=0.1\beta = 0.1 for dialogue and summarization.
 The paper did not meaningfully tune it, which is part of the "no significant hyperparameter tuning" claim.

-The same file ships two optional variants worth knowing.
+The same file ships two optional variants.
 Setting label_smoothing to a small ε\varepsilon gives conservative DPO, which assumes a fraction ε\varepsilon of the human labels are flipped and softens the loss so the model never tries to drive any margin to infinity.
-Setting reference_free drops πref\pi_{\text{ref}} entirely (treats it as uniform), which is simpler but loses the leash.
+Setting reference_free drops πref\pi_{\text{ref}} entirely (treats it as uniform), which is simpler but loses the tether.
 The default is plain DPO with neither.

 The reasons it is easier to live with are structural.
 There is no reward model to train, store, or overfit.
 There is no sampling from the policy during training, so a training step is a forward and backward pass on fixed data, like any supervised job.
 There is no PPO, so the long list of RL knobs is gone; the main dial is β\beta.
 The cost is four forward passes per pair instead of one, and you keep a frozen reference model in memory during training.
 At inference you ship one ordinary language model.